MarcusWentz/rari-capital-foundry-testing/README.md

 ## Test

-Rari Capital testing tool to get more detailed.
+Rari Capital testing tool to get more detailed debugging logs.

-Contract to simulate interactions with: https://etherscan.io/address/0xe33928b720799127a052b65498b322a206351441
+Contract to simulate interactions with:

+https://etherscan.io/address/0xe33928b720799127a052b65498b322a206351441

 All tests